ewirch/ewirch.github.io/_posts/2013-12-15-resolving-circular-dependencies.md

 This example suffers from two problems:

 1. The obvious one: The example doesn't compile.
 My compiler issues the error `'ObjectPool' does not name a type`.
 This arises from the attempt to create a circular dependency: `ObjectPool` depends on `Element`, and `Element` depends on `ObjectPool`.
-1. A a very subtle problem: The reference to the `ObjectPool` instance is made public to the `Entry` instance before the constructor of the `ObjectPool` class finished initializing the instance.
+1. A very subtle problem: The reference to the `ObjectPool` instance is made public to the `Entry` instance before the constructor of the `ObjectPool` class finished initializing the instance.
 This is known as early reference leak and should be avoided ([Java theory and practice: Safe construction techniques][safe-constructor-techniques], [Should you use the this pointer in the constructor?][should-i-use-this-pointer]).

-// FIXME: "first"? the second problem is not touched

 Let's first have a look at what we actually are trying to achieve here.
-The ObjectPool class manages a specified amount of entries.
+The `ObjectPool` class manages a specified amount of entries.
 For each entry a usage count is maintained.
 The user can call `take()` to receive the entry with the lowest usage count.
 The `ObjectPool` class will use a lock to synchronize `take()` and `release()` invocations so it can be used safely in a threaded context.
-Once the user is done using a entry he invokes `release()` on the entry which then invokes `release()` on its parent which does a synchronized release.
+Once the user is done using an entry he invokes `release()` on the entry which then invokes `release()` on its parent which does a synchronized release.
 So how do we resolve the circular dependency while preserving the logic?

 The solution is to decouple the `ObjectPool` and the `Element` class.
-I'll show here how to decouple both using a interface.
-The idea is, the `Element` class doesn't has to know the whole implementation of the `ObjectPool` class.
+I'll show here how to decouple both using an interface.
+The idea is, the `Element` class doesn't have to know the whole implementation of the `ObjectPool` class.
 It only needs to know the `release()` method.
-So we create a interface containing the release method and let `ObjectPool` implement the interface.
+So we create an interface containing the release method and let `ObjectPool` implement the interface.
 Then we tell `Entry` only about the interface but not the `ObjectPool` class.

 Here is the interface: